geoadmin/service-icons/README.md

-# service-name
+# service-color

 ## Summary of the project
-A simple description of the service should go here
+A simple REST microservice for colorizing symbols, using Flask and Gunicorn with docker containers as a mean of deployment.

 ## How to run locally